Tory MPs weigh up prospect of another five years in Parliament - NewsBreak

 Ex-Health Secretary Matt Hancock has said he will not be standing as an MP at the next general election.
 His announcement came as some local party members said he was "not fit to represent" them.
 In a letter, the West Suffolk Conservative Association president urged Chief Whip Simon Hart not...

-The Speaker of the House of Lords will today warn that a wholly elected second chamber could threaten parliament’s ability to deliver good and effective legislation.Lord McFall of Alcluith’s warning comes just days after Labour leader Sir Keir Starmer gave his backing to a slimmed down and “democratically legitimate” upper house.Sir Keir described the current unelected House as “indefensible” and said he hoped to be able to implement plans for reform drawn up by former prime minister Gordon Brown within the first term of a Labour government.But in his first major speech on the future of the Lords today, Lord...
+Matt Hancock announces that he will not stand as a Tory MP in next election

+Matt Hancock has announced he will not stand as an MP in the next general election, becoming the latest in a string of MPs to do so.In a letter to Rishi Sunak, the former health secretary said it has “been an honour to serve in Parliament and represent the people of West Suffolk.”“I will play my part in the debate about the future of our country and engage with the public in new ways.”Mr Hancock was stripped of the Conservative whip for going on I’m A Celebrity … Get Me Out Of Here!.Sign up for our newsletters.
+Read More Matt Hancock becomes unlikely TikTok star after District line mobbingGovernment rules out search of Matt Hancock’s private emailsHancock promised care home testing against advice, officials claim

-MP Pete Wishart takes swipe at new SNP Commons leader as two quit front bench
+Pete Wishart ‘bemused’ at SNP Commons leadership change as he quits front bench

-An SNP MSP has said he is “bemused” that the party’s new Westminster leader sought the top job, as two of the party’s most senior politicians quit their front bench roles.Pete Wishart was first elected to Westminster in 2001, and has held a variety of front bench posts, most recently serving as the group’s Department for Environment, Food and Rural Affairs (Defra) spokesman.Aberdeen South MP Stephen Flynn succeeded Ian Blackford as leader on Tuesday following speculation of a coup within the Westminster group.Mr Blackford, who led the party in the Commons from 2017, announced he would not stand for re-election...
+An SNP MP has said he is “bemused” at the change in his party’s leadership at Westminster as he ruled himself out of a front bench role.Pete Wishart was first elected to Westminster in 2001, and has held a variety of front bench posts, most recently serving as the group’s Department for Environment, Food and Rural Affairs (Defra) spokesman.Aberdeen South MP Stephen Flynn succeeded Ian Blackford as leader on Tuesday following speculation of a coup within the Westminster group.Mr Blackford, who led the party in the Commons from 2017, announced he would not stand for re-election at the SNP’s annual...

 Labour MP Conor McGinn has party whip suspended over complaint